Poas Volcano Banner Post

 The Wonderful Botos Lake

-You can return by the same trail or take the Laguna Botos trail on the other side of the lagoon that will take you to the parking lot.
-But keep in mind that this trail is of moderate level and takes more time since the distance is 1800 mts (1.1 miles).
+You can either come back along the same path or take Laguna Botos trail on the other side, that brings you back to the parking lot.
+Keep in mind that this trail also requires moderate effort, it’s 1800 meters (1.1 miles) long.
+But it takes more time and gives another view of lagoon and forest around it.

 Wildlife and Birdwatching Opportunities